 Estonia has quickly become a hot spot for online gambling in the last few years.
-The country can be found in the Baltic region of North Europe.
-With coasts on both the Baltic Sea and Gulf of Finland the country homes 1.3 million people.
+The country can be found in the Baltic region of northern Europe.
+With coasts on both the Baltic Sea and the Gulf of Finland, the country is home to 1.3 million people.
 Occupied by the Soviet Union for much of the 20th century, Estonia was granted independence in 1991 and became a democratic republic.
 It joined the EU in 2004 and adopted the Euro as its national currency in 2011.

 Sports betting is now a popular pastime for many Estonians.
-The major bricks and mortar operator is Spordiennustus, a company operated by the Estonia Olympic Committee who are also responsible for a large percentage of Estonia’s casinos.
+The major bricks and mortar operator is Spordiennustus, a company operated by the Estonia Olympic Committee, which is also responsible for a large percentage of Estonia’s casinos.
 Along with fixed odds betting, pari-mutuel betting is popular especially in the horse racing markets, an area which proves to be extremely popular despite only one track existing in Estonia at the Tallinn Hippodrome .
 They also run Olybet and Olympic Poker two of the most popular gambling sites in Estonia.

 2010 saw the first local websites become licensed and foreign companies blacklisted, although this proved hard to enforce .
 The option of becoming licensed was extended to international companies in 2011 although take up was slow as a key requirement required the company to be operating servers in Estonia.
 This was removed in 2012, which along with the low taxation of 5% on revenue resulted in an increase of companies looking to become licensed.

-Now there are numerous legal internet sportsbooks to choose from, both domestic and foreign.
-This has enabled both the operators and government to gain substantial income from the legal sites, and allowed Estonian residents to enjoy a wide choice of sites.
+Now there are numerous legal internet betting sites to choose from, both domestic and foreign.
+This has enabled both the operators and government to gain substantial income from the legal sites and allowed Estonian residents to enjoy a wide choice of sites.
 Many of the larger bookmakers licensed elsewhere in Europe have decided EU law should cover their operations and have managed to continue to provide their services to Estonia despite blocks.

 While there seems to be little desire from anyone to radically change a current law in Estonia, the current system appears to be working well for all parties, although there are still limitations attempted on unlicensed operators.
 Larger bookmakers particularly would prefer a situation where they did not have to pay a large license fee to be classed as legal, although restrictions are far less severe than other EU countries.